4th January -

 Defendants did not appear.

-19th June.
+SCHOOL ABSENTEE FINE.
 Guisborough Petty Sessions.
-James Baldwin, miner, of Skelton fined 5s for failing to send his child to school.
+James Baldwin, Miner, of Skelton fined 5s for failing to send his child to school.

-15th June.
-The Local Volunteers name was changed to the 1st Yorkshire North Riding Rifle Volunteer Corps
+THE LOCAL VOLUNTEERS name was changed to the 1st Yorkshire North Riding Rifle Volunteer Corps.

-Joseph Gillimore, miner of Park Pit, was assaulted between 4 and 5 in the morning by Samuel Loftus, who threatened to
+Joseph Gillimore, Miner of Park Pit, was assaulted between 4 and 5 in the morning by Samuel Loftus, who threatened to 'knock his head off'.

 They had hardly left Marske when the rain began to fall and by the time Skelton was reached the men were literally drenched.